smnandre/minify-bundle/README.md

             css: true # (default: true)
             js:  true # (default: true)

-        # a list of assets to exclude from minfication (default: [])
+        # a list of assets to exclude from minification (default: [])
         # the values of the list can be any shell wildcard patterns
         ignore_paths:
             - 'admin/*'
             - '*.min.js'

-        # whethere to exclude the assets stored in vendor/ from minification;
+        # whether to exclude the assets stored in vendor/ from minification;
-        # these assets are usually already minified, so it's common to ignore them
+        # these assets are usually pre-minified, so it's common to exclude them
         ignore_vendor: true # (default: true)
 ```